jaeyunsung/RA_Autoantibodies_2023/README.md

 # Data used in this study

+>all_quantile_df.csv
+The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.

+>patient_info_table.csv
+The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.

+>quantile_for_CDAI_scatterplots.csv
+The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.

+>raw_92_samples.csv
 The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.

 # Description of scripts